Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Introduction

-In this work, we present three principal contributions. \begin{itemize} \item We extend the theoretical framework of generalized winding numbers~\cite{Jacobson-13-winding} to the context of an unstructured collection of 2D curves, from which one can derive a robust containment query that indicates whether a point should be considered interior to non-watertight geometry. \item We address the issue of defining and evaluating generalized winding numbers for points that are coincident with the boundary.
+To address these concerns, we present in this work three principal contributions: \begin{itemize} \item We extend the theoretical framework of generalized winding numbers~\cite{Jacobson-13-winding} to the context of an unstructured collection of 2D rational parametric curves, from which one can derive a robust containment query that indicates whether an arbitrary point should be considered interior to non-watertight geometry. \item We address the issue of defining and evaluating generalized winding numbers for points that are coincident with the boundary.
 This discussion lies outside the scope of much of the existing literature, as such points require unique consideration in the context of curved geometry. \item We provide a novel algorithm for evaluating integer winding numbers with respect to curved geometry, which is the principal component of our technique for evaluating generalized winding numbers on such shapes.
-We demonstrate this algorithm to be considerably more performant than current state-of-the-art techniques. \end{itemize} Altogether, these contributions allow for an implicit volumetric description of an object implied by messy 2D CAD geometry, composed of collections of parametric curves (see Figure~\ref{fig:graphical_abstract}).
+We demonstrate that this calculation is robust to non-watertight geometry and considerably more performant than state-of-the-art techniques. \end{itemize} Altogether, these contributions allow for robust containment queries of objects implied by messy 2D CAD geometry, composed of collections of parametric curves (see Figure~\ref{fig:graphical_abstract}).
 Our algorithm has been implemented in Axom, a BSD-licensed open-source library of Computer Science infrastructure for HPC applications~\cite{Axom_CS_infrastructure}.